How to store oil, design standards for tanks and containers, where to locate and how to protect them, and capacity of bunds and drip trays.

 If the building is on a farm in England or Wales, you must meet the requirements for storing agricultural fuel oil.

 Oil depots at airports owned by oil companies are considered premises for onward distribution.
-These rules don’t apply to them, but they do apply to oil depots at airports owned by airlines.
+These rules do not apply to them, but they do apply to oil depots at airports owned by airlines.

-Marina ‘service boats’ aren’t considered premises for onward distribution, if they sell oil directly to boat owners.
+Marina ‘service boats’ are not considered premises for onward distribution, if they sell oil directly to boat owners.
 These rules apply to service boats.